 No. Per IRS regulations, you must be enrolled in a qualified HDHP to contribute to an HSA.
 However, you have until the tax filing deadline of the following year to contribute for the time you were eligible.
-For the 2019 tax year, the tax filing deadline is July 15, 2020.

 It depends on the type of health coverage you have.
 You can have other insurance that covers the following: